 - 10 Lake Superior Circle Tour, Michigan, Wisconsin, Minnesota, Ontario

 - 11 Sylamore Scenic Byway, the Ozarks, Arkansas

 When it comes to clichéd fall faves, we'll cop to hating on Pumpkin Spice Lattes and Ugg boots, but at the same time, no earthly force (or dramatic eye roll) could separate us from our choice seasonal indulgence: leaf peeping.
-Here, 11 places to marvel at autumn's killer colors.
+Here, 11 foliage-heavy road trips made for marveling at autumn's killer colors.

 Green Mountain Byway, Vermont

 The yin to NH's yang, Vermont knows a thing or two about the changing of seasons.
 Hop on the 11-mile Green Mountain Byway, from centrally-located Waterbury to Stowe, in northern VT (aka ski country), and you'll be treated to a spellbinding show that unfolds over three state parks, white chapel villages, private farmland, and sprawling meadows.
 Between snapping shots of Smugglers' Notch, Mount Mansfield, and Little River, make a pit stop at Cold Hollow Cider Mill for fresh cider donuts or a warm pumpkin roll.
 The boutique Field Guide, in Stowe, is where you'll lay your head.
 Cozy but modern rooms mix woodsy decor (think papier-mâché taxidermy and bird print wallpaper) and plush amenities like kimono robes and Lather bath products.